2024 Track & Field Meet

 - When registering online, athlete #1 needs to register for their event first and pay the full amount.

-- Athlete #1 will give their ID number that is provided during registration to athlete #2.
+- Athlete #1 will give their ID number that is provided on your registration receipt

 - Once athlete #2 has athlete #1's ID number, they will enter the number in registration when it asks for the Buddy ID number.

-- Athlete #2's registration fee will be half off the posted amount.
+- Athlete #2's registration fee will automatically discounted 50%.